pwintz/pwintz.github.io/_posts/2024-07-02-theorem-like-environments-in-latex.md

 # Changing Theorem Body Text From Italic To Slanted

 By default, the body `amsthm` theorem environments are italicized.
-I find large chunks of italic text hard to read, so I create and use a different theorem that uses slanted text, so that theorems are still differentiated without compromising readability.
+I find large chunks of italic text hard to read, so I create and use a different theorem style that uses slanted text, so that theorems are still differentiated without compromising readability.

 <pre class="language-latex">
 % Create a new amsthm theorem style that uses slanted text